zuozhenggh/learning-library/oci-library/oci-hol/oci-artificial-intelligence/ai-language/oci-language-rest/oci-language-rest.md

 ![](./images/import.png " ")

 ### 2. Set the Variables
-Open and Edit the newly imported environment(OCI_Environment) by clcking the eye button, and set the variables tenancyId, authUserId, keyFingerprint and private Key.
+Open and Edit the newly imported environment(OCI_Environment) by clicking the eye button, and set the variables tenancyId, authUserId, keyFingerprint and private Key.
 These are same as what we collected in the Lab 3 (SDK Setup section) above.

 Also, make sure to set both Initial Value and Current Value of the variables.